Audio version:

 Sunday 3rd November

-As it turned out, the other day I was upstairs in Literature for a couple of hours, all spent in the George Eliot section.
-And what I found there, never having been much in the Literature part of the Library before, was a whole tall book-case’s worth of everything by and about her.
+As it turned out I was upstairs in Literature for a couple of hours, all spent in the George Eliot section.
+And what I found there, never having been much in the Literature part of the Library before, was a whole tall section’s worth of everything by and about her.
 Novels, commentaries, her notes, journalism, poetry and other writings.
-Just along, I noticed, from an even bigger Charles Dickens section.
+Just along from an even bigger Charles Dickens section.
 And also (I didn’t look on Friday but I have today) there are collections of Elizabeth Gaskell, Vita Sackville-West, Virginia Woolf, Margarets Drabble and Atwood, Elizabeth Bowen, Arthur C. Clarke, the Brontés, Rachel Cusk and, well, I could go on.
-Today I’ve also looked round all the other shelves and subject areas I could be reading from as well.
+Today I’ve also looked round all the other shelves and subject areas I can read from as well.
 Politics, poetry, philosophy, society, history, music, culture, art, design and more.
 Thousands of books in a treasure house I can once again walk into at will.
 As I have today.
-Feeling more excited about the huge stock of books than I had the time to be when I arrived here back in late 2018.
-Sure, I made up that playlist in my initial enthusiasm, but all too soon had to focus down on only the things I’d come to study.
+Feeling more excited about the huge stock of books than I ever gave myself the time to be when I got here back in 2018.
+When all too soon I had to focus down on only the things I’d come to study.
 Not so this time.

-Another thing I’ve realised today is how glad I am about here as a place for me to come and write.
+Another thing I’ve realised today is how glad I am about here as a place.
+A place for me to come and write in.
 Even in starting to write this story down I can see the library offers me something I’ve missed in my recent years of writing mainly at home or on the allotment.
-They’re both still perfect for quiet times, but often I’d also want to walk and then spend some time writing in the normal going about of my days.
-It fits in with having most of my ideas when I’m walking around.
-And in my intervening years nowhere else has ever quite replaced here for that3.
+They’re both still perfect for quiet times, but often I want to walk as well as write in the normal going about of my days.
+And in my intervening years nowhere else has ever quite replaced here for that2.
 Not the City Council libraries somehow, with their more limited opening hours and never on Sundays.
-And definitely not camping out for hours in coffee shops either.
-Just never for me.
+And definitely not doing that camping out for hours thing in coffee shops either.
+That was never for me.

-But here I feel like I’m in one of my places again.
-For what, without entry requirements or an interview, feels like the beginning of a third go of being at this University.
-A third time when maybe I could think of myself as a sort of emeritus student.
+But here I feel like I’m in one of my proper places again.
+For this beginning of a third go of being at this University.
+A time when I’m thinking of calling myself an emeritus student.
 Fully aware that “Emeritus” is an honorary title granted to retired professors to assure them they’re still as welcome and free to wander around as they ever were, but with no career left to compete about, no research papers expected, or internal politics to be bothered by.
-Most of which could apply to me too.
+Most of which can apply to me too, I’ve decided.
 Apart from the honorary bit, which I’m awarding to myself.

 “The Emeritus Student: Free to wander around.”